Wolox/tech-guides/nodejs/docs/node-standard-and-best-practices.md

 ### 6.6- Every

-Returns true when all elements for the array returned a truthy value for the function.
+Returns true when all the elements within the array evaluated by the function, return a truthy value.

 ```javascript